Authentication

 API token authentication

 Each App in Kintone can generate API tokens through the Advanced Settings in the App's settings menu.
-Refer to the Generating an API Token (External link) article from the Kintone Help for information on generating API tokens from an App.
+Refer to the following article from the Kintone Help for information on generating API tokens from an App:

 X-Cybozu-API-Token is placed in the request header with the API Token.
 If the generated API token of the app is "9wOomr3kpP9d1JS34Uyz72xqQ1pLI4PkcziRFTuZ", add the following to the header: